Index of Indigenous languages

 Biloxis often painted their faces and bodies bright colors during battles, lacrosse games, and festivals.
 Some Biloxi men also wore

-tribal tattoos on their arms and legs.
+tattoos on their arms and legs.

 Today, some Biloxi people still wear moccasins